 If not, (or even if you do) then a visit to Loftus Hall in Co.
 Wexford, Ireland just might change your mind.
 Ireland’s Most Haunted House, Loftus Hall is open and running very well organised hour-long tours which bring you through the history, and horrors of the haunted house.
 You may even catch a glimpse of the ghostly Lady Anna or one of the other ghostly demons.

 I had known of Loftus hall for many years.
 As a child living in Waterford, you get told the stories of the devil and how he left the building.
 Loftus Hall is visible from Dunmore East so it was always in the focus of the young inquiring mind.
 At one point in the mid-90s it reopened as a bar, and I remember visiting it.
-The place had an un0ease about it, not just an old abandoned building but a sense that it lacked peace.
+The place had an unease about it, not just an old abandoned building but a sense that it lacked peace.
+It could very well be Ireland’s most haunted house even from across the bay.

 Even with my previous visit in mind, older and wiser, I was a small bit sceptical.
 I wasn’t sure how this old house could be the setting for a tour.
 However, I was proved very wrong within the first 5 minutes.
 The tour guides are very well prepared and give you a lot of history and facts to digest.
 I’m not going to give anything away are there are a few interactive elements to the tour also.
 For me, the highlight (if you can call it that) was the visit to the tapestry room which is the most haunted room in the house, as I felt a real drop in temperature in this room, apparently associated with spirits.
 One story of what a child on the tour said to her mum, brought chills to my being.